Hours and Closures

 Borrowing, Renewing and Returning Materials

-At this time and going forward this spring, all materials circulation will be electronic only.
+At this time, all materials circulation will be electronic only.
 We are unable to check out physical items due to health and safety issues for both our patrons and staff.
 We will make every effort to provide electronic access to materials you may need, but this will not be possible in all cases.

 All future fines are waived for IU Bloomington items that may become overdue for the foreseeable future.
 Please note that this only applies to Bloomington items: if you have materials from other campuses in the IU system the same may not apply.
 Consult those campuses' library websites for more information.

 - If you have IU Bloomington items you would like to return, you can.
-But we will be either doing a mass auto-renewal for materials or canceling any fines that accrue so you will not be penalized if you cannot return IU Bloomington library materials during this time.
+But we will be canceling any fines that accrue so you will not be penalized if you cannot return or renew IU Bloomington library materials during this time.

 - For questions about circulation or course reserves, please email the Wells Library circulation desk or call at 812-855-4673.